Qannaf/STL_CPlusPlus/README.md

 in
 code</pre>

-A practical problem based on unordered_set – Given an array(list) of integers, find all the duplicates among them.
+A practical problem based on unordered_set <br>– Given an array(list) of integers, find all the duplicates among them.
 ```CPP
 // C++ program to find duplicate from an array using
 // unordered_set